 What PCSPs do

-PCSPs aim to make our community safer by focussing on the policing and community safety issues that matter most in each local council area.
+PCSPs aim to make our community safer by focusing on the policing and community safety issues that matter most in each local area.

-- consult and engage with the local community on the issues of concern in relation to policing and community safety.
-The Policing Committee has a responsibility to provide views to the relevant district commander and the Policing Board on policing matters
+- consult and engage with the local community on issues of concern in relation to policing and community safety

 - identify and prioritise the particular issues of concern and prepare plans for how these can be tackled

 - monitor the performance of the police and work to gain the co-operation of the public with the police in preventing crime

 - deliver a reduction in crime and enhance community safety in their district, directly through their own actions, through the work of their delivery groups, or through support for the work of others

 Each PCSP has between eight and 10 political members, depending on the size of the council area.
 This reflects the political make-up of each council and is representative of the local community.